gazpachoking/trainaspower/README.md

 - 6 minute assessments look up your Stryd power curve, and take the max value from the last 90 days, then adds a range around it.
 - 3.2 km assesments use the Stryd race calculator to suggest a power for the distance and uses that range.
-- Perceived effort runs have a very wide hard coded range based on my pace.
-Planning on moving this to a wide range based on % critical power.
+- Perceived effort runs have a very wide hard coded range based on % of critical power.

 ## Config Options